HaduirSalah/CRUD-Operations-Java-Script/README.md

 CRUD Operations in Jave Script
-Create Product , Read Products , Update Special Product , Delete Special Product , Search Products Clear Form to clear inputs when user click add or update button Using :
+Create Product , Read Products , Update Special Product , Delete Special Product , Real Time Search Products Clear Form to clear inputs when user click add or update button Using :
 Local Storage to allows JavaScript sites and apps to store and access key-value pairs in a web browser with no expiration date.